You're Invited!

 Edamame-Quinoa Salad

-Wooden salad bowl with edamame quinoa salad
+White bowl with edamame quinoa salad including chickpeas and avocado

 Healthy and low calorie, this quinoa salad is also yummy and satisfying!
 Protein-rich quinoa mixes with edamame, cherry tomatoes, and fresh corn.
 It’s topped with fresh cilantro and drizzled with olive oil and fresh lime juice.
 It’s a fantastic dish full of bright flavor that’s good for you, too.